A Custom Counter with LED Lights Created for 3A Composites.

 If you design with a lot of images, your exported EPS file will be huge.
 Your final file will be larger than needed and include more pixel information than the printer really needs.

-Same as the PDF’s, your printer will not be able to edit your file.
+Same for PDFs, your printer will not be able to edit your file.

 The best file for large format is EPS files created from Illustrator.